Dr. Michael Burns, Principal Scientist

 Hello, I am Mike and I joined Lhasa in October 2015 as a Scientist.

-Outside of work I spend a large amount of my time participating in a multitude of sports; football, tennis, golf, cycling, skiing and even triathlon.
+Outside of work I spend a large amount of my time participating in a multitude of sports; football, tennis, cycling, golf and skiing.
 I also enjoy applying my research experience to experimenting with brewing beer and the subsequent analysis/peer reviewing that inevitably follows.
 I love to spend my free time with friends and family, and try to experience new places and cultures through travel as often as I can.